meltyourface/blank/posts/Invocation-of-angels/Designing-Angelic-Talismans-Four-Divine-Tools-for-Spiritual-Growth/index.md

 **Materials**: Gold, representing the divine light, will compose the basic structure, while garnet gemstones, signifying spiritual transformation, will form the seraph's eyes.

-Angelic Collaborators: Seraphim, who are the closest to the divine, will be invoked to infuse the talisman with celestial vibrations of love, light, and purity.
+**Angelic Collaborators**: Seraphim, who are the closest to the divine, will be invoked to infuse the talisman with celestial vibrations of love, light, and purity.

 3. The Cherubic Talisman: